-The project site is located within the County Urban Unincorporated Area but not within a High-Risk Area.
-The proposed project will not individually or cumulatively degrade the quality of surface water causing it to exceed water quality objectives contained in Chapter 3 of the Los Angeles Basin Plan, applicable for this area.
-The proposed project will not directly or indirectly cause stormwater quality to exceed water quality objectives or standards in the applicable MS4 Permit or any other NPDES Permits and land disturbance from construction activities will be less than one acre.
+The project site is within the County Urban Unincorporated Area but not within a High-Risk Area.
+Land disturbance from construction will be less than one acre; the project site is 2,625 square feet in area.
+The project includes the demolition of an existing single-family dwelling and construction of a new single-family dwelling and will not directly or indirectly cause stormwater quality to exceed water quality objectives or standards in the applicable MS4 Permit or any other NPDES Permits.
 In accordance with the Ventura Countywide Municipal Stormwater NPDES Permit CAS004002, "Development Construction Program" Subpart 4.F, the applicant will be required to include Best Management Practices (BMPs) designed to ensure compliance and implementation of an effective combination of erosion and sediment control measures for a disturbed site area less than 1 acre (Table 6 in Subpart 4.F, SW-1).
-Compliance with the requirements of the County Stormwater Program will be implemented under Condition of Approval No. 29 (Exhibit 4).

-The proposed project will not require the relocation of any utilities and is not located adjacent to any aboveground utilities therefore the proposed development is determined to be in compliance with the Ventura County General Plan policies related to utility service line placement.
-Additionally, the total area of disturbance remains below the thresholds for the incorporation of the post construction stormwater management improvements, therefore the proposed project is determined to be in compliance with the policies related to Low Impact Development and will not significantly degrade water quality due to the installation of impervious surfaces on the project site.
+As such, neither the individual project nor the cumulative threshold for significance would be exceeded and the project is expected to have a less than significant impact related to water quality objectives or standards in the applicable MS4 Permit or any other NPDES Permits.
+Verification to implement the minimum requirements for construction will occur prior to issuance of building permits for demolition/construction (Exhibit 4, Condition of Approval No. 26).
+The total area of disturbance remains below the thresholds for the incorporation of the post construction stormwater management improvements; therefore, the proposed project is determined to be in compliance with the policies related to Low Impact Development.
+A schedule of BMPs will be implemented during the construction of the proposed Project unless determined by Ventura County to be not applicable or inadequate.
+BMPs may include sandbag barriers, silt fencing, and material delivery and storage practices for construction materials.